nadav-galili/react-laravel-forms/back-laravel/README.md

 * after the submit , we run window location to get back to forms list.

 * Forms Submit Page-Make an API call to db to get all the questions that have this form's id as a foreign key and map all the questions to display each question.
-* when the user click the submit button, collect all the answers (from the component state) and store all the data in a "form submitted model" in the db where you can get all the form details in this model ( form id as a foreign key, questions id's and the answer the user enterd) also, each time a form is submitted , the "number submitted" property in the original form is incremented by one.
+* when the user click the submit button,validate the fields & collect all the answers (from the component state) and store all the data in a "submitted form model" in the db where you can get all the form details in this model ( form id as a foreign key, questions id's and the answer the user enterd) also, each time a form is submitted , the "number submitted" property in the original form is incremented by one.